 Daggett in San Bernardino County, California — The American West (Pacific Coastal)

-Erected 2003 by Billy Holcomb Chapter No. 1069, E Clampus Vitus and the Daggett Historical Society, Inc. (Marker Number 115.)
+Erected 1995 by Billy Holcomb Chapter No. 1069, E Clampus Vitus in cooperation with the Daggett Historical Sociery.
+(Marker Number 83.)

 Other nearby markers.
 At least 8 other markers are within 9 miles of this marker, measured as the crow flies.
-Daggett (approx. 0.2 miles away); Town of Calico (approx. 6 miles away); Calico Lives Again (approx. 6 miles away); Lucy Bell Lane (approx. 6.1 miles away); Calico’s School House (approx. 6.2 miles away); Forks of the Road (approx. 6.7 miles away); National Old Trails Hwy/Route 66 (approx. 8.2 miles away); The Harvey House (approx. 8.3 miles away).
+Daggett Garage (approx. 0.2 miles away); Town of Calico (approx. 5.8 miles away); Calico Lives Again (approx. 5.8 miles away); Lucy Bell Lane (approx. 5.9 miles away); Calico’s School House (approx. 6.1 miles away); Forks of the Road (approx. 6.8 miles away); National Old Trails Hwy/Route 66 (approx. 8.1 miles away); The Harvey House (approx. 8.1 miles away).
 Touch for a list and map of all markers in Daggett.

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on December 20, 2011, by Michael Kindig of Long Beach, California.
-This page has been viewed 828 times since then.
+This page was last revised on November 7, 2018.
+It was originally submitted on December 19, 2011, by Michael Kindig of Long Beach, California.
+This page has been viewed 576 times since then and 21 times this year.
 Last updated on November 3, 2014, by Michael Kindig of Long Beach, California.
-Photos: 1, 2. submitted on December 20, 2011, by Michael Kindig of Long Beach, California.
-3, 4. submitted on December 25, 2011, by Michael Kindig of Long Beach, California.
-5. submitted on May 8, 2012, by Michael Kindig of Long Beach, California. • Bill Pfingsten was the editor who published this page.
+Photos: 1. submitted on November 5, 2018, by Craig Baker of Sylmar, California.
+2, 3. submitted on December 19, 2011, by Michael Kindig of Long Beach, California.
+4, 5. submitted on December 25, 2011, by Michael Kindig of Long Beach, California.
+6, 7, 8. submitted on November 5, 2018, by Craig Baker of Sylmar, California. • Bill Pfingsten was the editor who published this page.